 “Five miles south of the Canadian border”: A ‘Twin Peaks’ travel guide

-So you need to grab your dictaphone, hop in your damn car, and start making that journey you always said you would.
+So grab your dictaphone, hop in your car, and start making that journey you always said you would.
 Here’s our ultimate Twin Peaks travel guide of places every fan needs to check out on their Lynchian pilgrimage.

 41471 SE Reinig Rd in Snoqualmie, WA